 Options for Nomad Healthcare Insurance

 For travel insurance, Michael and I use Genki.

 Genki is a new player in the nomad travel insurance game.
 Unlike other companies, they have almost no overall pay-out limits and fewer exclusions, and they have a more generous definition of “pre-existing condition.”
-They also cover non-emergency illnesses that require treatment (but not preventative care), and they have no pay-out limits for medical evacuation coverage, and they specifically say they will also transport you home, if that’s what you choose.
+They also cover non-emergency illnesses that require treatment (but not preventative care), and they have no pay-out or destination limitations on their medical evacuation coverage.

 Genki also has a much more generous standard “home country” policy for Americans: we are covered for emergencies in America for up to 42 days out of every 180 days, as opposed to Safety Wing, which covers only 15 out of every 90 days (and only after 90 days of continuous coverage).